Rishavkapil/DevOps_Notes/NGINX/What is NGINX.md

 NGINX is an open-source web server , reverse proxying , load balancing media streaming, HTTP  cache etc.

 ## What is reverse Proxy ?

 A reverse proxy is used to provide load balancing services .
 **Reverse proxy** also hides the identity of server .
 **Forward proxy**  hides the identity of client.

 In networking and web traffic , proxy is a device or server that acts on behalf of other devices.
 It sits between two entities and performs a service .

-Same way we user proxy in classes like we ask friends to mark our attandance.
+Same way we use proxy in classes like we ask friends to mark our attandance.

 Typically reverse proxy server sits in front of the web servers and forwards clients requests to those web servers.

 ### Difference between Load Balancer and Reverse Proxy

 A **Load balancer** distributes incomming client requests to a group of servers to ensure statisfactory speed and optimized functioning .
 Load Balancer and mostly deployed when a site needs multiple servers because the volume request is too large
 A **Reverse Proxy** accepts requests from client and sends it to a server.

+example of reverse proxy :
+like www.google.com/maps
+now here /maps decides to which server the request of client goes.
+So here request will go to the server of google maps.